ASPIRE RESEARCH ENHANCEMENT GRANTS

 A shared objective of the Provost and Dean Reingold is to enhance faculty research opportunities by enhancing a climate that empowers researchers to promote research and creative activity in liberal arts.
 The goal of the ASPIRE program is to supplement existing departmental travel funds, faculty start-up funds or other research funds in order to increase those opportunities for our faculty, all in a streamlined and efficient manner.

 All tenured/tenure-track faculty members in the College of Liberal Arts are eligible to apply.
 Assistant professors may apply for funding or receive an award for a maximum of five times a year.
-Tenured associate professors may apply to this program twice per year and receive up to two awards per year; full professors may apply once per year.
+Tenured associate professors may apply to this program three per year and receive up to three awards per year; full professors may apply twice per year and get two awards.